Insikt-Group/Research/Turla Group/kopiluqak/README.md

 To use, just include your Shodan API token as a parameter.

 Examples:
-\t python kopiluwakUAShodanSearch.py -t Shodan API Token
+  python kopiluwakUAShodanSearch.py -t Shodan API Token